Research Databases

 • Login using your library card number and pin/password

-If you need help getting started, we suggest visiting the Gale topic finder tutorial page or visit our Niche Academy page and search for Gale.
+If you need help getting started, we suggest visiting the Gale topic finder tutorial page.

 Carter's Publications have been publishing price guides on art antiquities, antiques, collectables, retro, vintage and 20th century design for 32 years, and include prices on items from 1500 BC to the present day, with a price range of $5 to over one million dollars.